Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_ServerTech_PDU_Credentials_used_by_the_Redfish_Translation_Service.md

     ncn-m001# kubectl create secret -n loftsman generic site-init --from-file=customizations.yaml
     ```

-#### 1.3 Redeploy RTS to pick up the new sealed secret and push credentials into vault.
+#### 1.3 Redeploy RTS to pick up the new sealed secret and push credentials into vault

 1. Determine the version of RTS: